 There may be occasions when charter schools will use vans to transport students instead of school buses.
 Only vans with a manufacturer’s rated seating capacity of 10 persons or less can be used to transport students.
 Larger vans have weaker sidewalls and can roll over easily.
 Therefore, the larger vans cannot be used to transport students in Minnesota.
 Even though van drivers are not legally required to undergo the federally-mandated drug testing, most districts require any individual transporting students to participate in the drug-testing program.

-When charter schools provide their own transportation, they will collect the entire general education basic revenue amount – or $5,806.
-This amount includes the transportation portion.
+When charter schools provide their own transportation, they will collect the entire general education basic revenue amount of $5,831.
+This amount includes transportation.

 Charter schools may receive additional funding if they transport students with disabilities on special bus routes.
 In order to qualify for this funding, the students with disabilities must have transportation listed as a related service on the Individualized Education Program (IEP).
-The expenditures reported will be funded in the current year at approximately 85-90 percent in the regular special education formula.
+For FY 2016, special education transportation is paid at 100 percent, less a proration factor.
+There is no statewide adjustment factor.

 This program is also available to districts or charter schools that choose to provide out-of-district transportation on a fee basis.
 The district or charter school can be reimbursed only for the transportation costs of those students who qualify as members of low-income families.
 Districts and charter schools are eligible for 15 cents per mile per eligible student.

-If you have any questions about the transportation program, contact Kelly Wosika in the Division School Finance, Pupil Transportation at 651-582-8855 or firstname.lastname@example.org.
+If you have any questions about the transportation program, contact Julie Belisle at 651-582-8265 or Julie.firstname.lastname@example.org